movestore/movestore.github.io/create_app.md

 ### IO types
 Input and output types have long been restricted to `move::moveStack`, but can now be extended to any other movement related data types.
 Due to deprecation of the `move` package we discourage use of `move::moveStack` for any new Apps.
 Please use `move2::move2_loc` instead.

 After selecting R or R-Shiny as your Runtime Environment, check which IO types are available in the dropdown list.
-If you need a new IO type for your App, please please check out the instructions on how to [request a new IO type](IO_types.md).
+If you need a new IO type for your App, please check out the instructions on how to [request a new IO type](IO_types.md).

 Note that the repository link, IO types and runtime environment will be fixed to the App and cannot be changed afterwards.
 When you have successfully created the App, it will be listed in the overview `My Apps > App Overview`